Spectral Condition for $\mu$P under Width-Depth Scaling: Spectral Condition for P under Width-Depth Scaling

 Moreover, our analysis naturally extends to residual blocks with any fixed depth $k$ (Condition~\ref{condition: multi-layer} in Appendix~\ref{app: spectral multi-layer}) and to architectures with biases (Condition~\ref{condition: bias} in Appendix~\ref{app: spectral condition bias}).
-For residual blocks of depth $k$, the initialization requires the product of the $\alpha_l$ and the norms of the $k$ hidden weights to scale as $\Theta(1/L)$, while the update condition constrains all first- through $k$-th order update terms to scale as $\Theta(1/L)$.
+For residual blocks of depth $k$, the update condition constrains all first- through $k$-th order update terms to scale as $\Theta(1/L)$.
 Analogous conditions arise in the presence of biases, accounting for their interactions with weight updates.
-As shown in Appendix~\ref{app: spectral multi-layer} and~\ref{app: spectral condition bias}, these additional constraints do not lead to different HP parameterizations compared to the two-layer case.
-Therefore, the two-layer residual block in Equation~(\ref{eqn: resnet}) constitutes the minimal setting that captures the core $\mu$P behavior under joint width-depth scaling.
+As shown in Appendix~\ref{app: spectral multi-layer} and~\ref{app: spectral condition bias}, these additional constraints do not lead to a different $\mu$P formulation compared to the $k=2$ case.
+Therefore, \emph{the residual network with two-layer blocks in Equation~(\ref{eqn: resnet}) is the minimal setting that captures the core scaling behavior of practical architectures with multi-layer residual blocks.}

-Though Condition~\ref{condition: scale-invariant fl} is derived under a linear residual MLP with one-step update, it generalizes naturally to more general and practical training regimes.
-Theoretically, we introduce and verify some mild assumptions~\citep{mup-spectral} in Appendix~\ref{app: Extension to General Training Settings}, under which the spectral results generalize to multiple gradient steps, nonlinearities, and multiple training examples.
+Although the spectral results are derived for a linear residual MLP with a one-step update, they generalize to more general and practical training regimes.
+Theoretically, we introduce and verify some natural assumptions from~\citet{mup-spectral} in Appendix~\ref{app: Extension to General Training Settings}, under which the spectral results generalize to finite multiple gradient steps, nonlinearities, and finite multiple training examples.
 Empirically, experiments in Section~\ref{sec: experiment} demonstrate that the resulting $\mu$P formulations from Condition~\ref{condition: scale-invariant fl} achieve stable feature learning and reliable HP transfer on GPT-2 style models.
-Together with prior empirical $\mu$P studies~\citep{completep,muon-cp}, these indicate that our setup captures the core scaling behavior in practice.
+Together with prior empirical $\mu$P studies~\citep{completep,muon-cp}, these results suggest that the simplified setup captures the core scaling behavior relevant in practice.

+\begin{takeawaybox} \textbf{Takeaway 1.} \textbf{Residual block depth $k$ determines the depth $\mu$P scaling rule}: $k=1$ gives the Depth-$\mu$P-style scaling, whereas $k\ge2$ introduces high-order update terms and requires the stricter CompleteP-style scaling.
+The latter is better suited to practical architectures such as Transformers. \end{takeawaybox}